alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/asynchronous-architecture-without-queues.md

 # inserts at the end of the queue
 LPUSH my_queue "Task2"

-# takes the head of the line: "Task1"
+# pops the head of the queue: "Task1"
 RPOP my_queue

-# takes the head of the line: "Task2"
+# pops the head of the line: "Task2"
 RPOP my_queue
 ```